 Based on an exclusive spin detection algorithm, the first Baron Twisting Storm Alert was generated at 8:07 pm CT.
 The rotation was initially intermittent, but a more consistent string of Twisting Storm Alerts began at 8:50 pm CT.
 A local sheriff relayed the first tornado report at 8:56 pm CT, followed by a Tornado Warning from the National Weather Service (NWS) at 9:00 pm CT.

-The interactive map below identifies key moments in the storm’s evolution and how Baron’s weather data and alerting captured the event.
+The slide show below identifies key moments in the storm’s evolution and how Baron’s weather data and alerting captured the event.
 You can advance through five key moments in the storm's evolution.

 Baron’s advanced alerting provides an extra layer and unique level of protection when minutes matter the most.
 A Baron Twisting Storm Alert is automated and projects a tornado’s precise path, which is much narrower than the storm’s rain or hail swath.
 This mitigates false alarm rates and eliminates confusion when a severe thunderstorm can present multiple threats.